 The Open House London event is fully inclusive and admission is free for all Open House London events each September.
 You will need to find out which buildings are opening / walks and talks planned in order to plan your visits.
-Get hold of a copy of the programme for next year's event, click here
+To pre-order a copy of the programme for next year's event, click here

 Please also see our privacy notice

 The dates for Open House London in 2016 are 17 & 18 September

 Q: What will I find when I get to the buildings?

 A: At many of the sites, there will be someone to show you around and answer your questions.
 These are the Open House guides and stewards, and there are thousands of them – some professional, some amateur enthusiast, all volunteering their time and knowledge.
 In recognition of their role their badge enables them to gain priority access to buildings apart from those that are pre-booking only.
 For information about volunteering, please see below or email firstname.lastname@example.org